Canine influenza

 Canine influenza (dog flu) is influenza occurring in canine animals.
 Canine influenza is caused by varieties of influenzavirus A, such as equine influenza virus H3N8, which was discovered to cause disease in canines in 2004.
 Because of the lack of previous exposure to this virus, dogs have no natural immunity to it.
 Therefore, the disease is rapidly transmitted between individual dogs.
 Canine influenza may be endemic in some regional dog populations of the United States.
 It is a disease with a high morbidity (incidence of symptoms) but a low incidence of death.

 A newer form was identified in Asia during the 2000s and has since caused outbreaks in the US as well.
 It is a mutation of H3N2 that adapted from its avian influenza origins.
 Vaccines have been developed for both strains.

+The two strains of Type A influenza virus found in canines are A(H3N2) and A(H3N8).
+Over time, there has been a discovery of sources of transmissions, identification of specific symptoms and the creation of vaccines.

 History

 The highly contagious equine influenza A virus subtype H3N8 was found to have been the cause of Greyhound race dog fatalities from a respiratory illness at a Florida racetrack in January 2004.
 The exposure and transfer apparently occurred at horse-racing tracks, where dog racing had also occurred.
 This was the first evidence of an influenza A virus causing disease in dogs.
 However, serum collected from racing Greyhounds between 1984 and 2004 and tested for canine influenza virus (CIV) in 2007 had positive tests going as far back as 1999.
 CIV possibly caused some of the respiratory disease outbreaks at tracks between 1999 and 2003.

 H3N8 was also responsible for a major dog-flu outbreak in New York state in all breeds of dogs.
 From January to May 2005, outbreaks occurred at 20 racetracks in 10 states (Arizona, Arkansas, Colorado, Florida, Iowa, Kansas, Massachusetts, Rhode Island, Texas, and West Virginia).
 As of August 2006, dog flu has been confirmed in 22 U.S. states, including pet dogs in Wyoming, California, Connecticut, Delaware, and Hawaii.
 Three areas in the United States may now be considered endemic for CIV due to continuous waves of cases: New York, southern Florida, and northern Colorado/southern Wyoming.
 No evidence shows the virus can be transferred to people, cats, or other species.

 H5N1 (avian influenza) was also shown to cause death in one dog in Thailand, following ingestion of an infected duck.